peopledoc/django-mail-factory/docs/source/index.rst

 Django Mail Factory has support for:

- * Multilingual support
+ * Multilingual
- * Administration to preview emails
+ * Administration to preview emails (with fake data)
+ * Administration to render emails (with real data)
  * Multi-alternatives emails: text and html
  * Attachments
  * HTML inline display of attached images